 Naturalisation is the standard alternative for foreigners wishing to become a Cambodian citizen.
 You will need to have lived in the country for at least seven years with a residence card.
 On top of being able to speak and write fluently in Khmer, you will also need to have brushed up on your knowledge of Cambodian history.
 You will have to sit through an exam to prove your proficiency in these areas.

-You must also obtain a certification of good behavior and moral conduct by the chief of your commune or quarter, and you need to be in possession of an unblemished criminal record (you will be disqualified if you have committed any criminal offense).
+You must also obtain a certification of good behaviour and moral conduct by the chief of your commune or quarter, and you need to be in possession of an unblemished criminal record (you will be disqualified if you have committed any criminal offence).
 Your application must be lodged while currently residing in the Kingdom.

-The VIP option – citizenship by investment or donation
+The VIP option – Cambodian citizenship by investment or donation

-Also known as honorary citizenship, this option is usually the subject of some discussion.
-Officially, an investment of at least 1.25 billion riel ($312,500) in Cambodia, or a donation 1 billion riel or more to the national budget will allow you to bypass the seven-year residence requirement mentioned in the section above.
+Also known as honourary citizenship, this option is usually the subject of some discussion.
+Officially, an investment of at least 1.25 billion riel ($312,500) in Cambodia or a donation of 1 billion riel or more to the national budget will allow you to bypass the seven-year residence requirement mentioned in the section above.
 However, you still need to meet the other requirements, including demonstrating fluency in the language.

 Sources consulted by B2B, however, claim that when an investment or a donation of the amounts mentioned above is committed, the citizenship is automatically granted to the investor or donor, whether or not they meet the requirements outlined in the previous section.
 B2B cannot currently confirm nor deny this possibility.